brevzin/cpp_proposals/2996_reflection/reflection.md

 * [#.#]{.pnum} if that `$splice-expression$` denotes a non-static data member and it appears in an unevaluated operand.

 [The implicit transformation ([expr.prim.id]{.sref}) whereby an `$id-expression$` denoting a non-static member becomes a class member access does not apply to a `$splice-expression$`.]{.note}

+[#]{.pnum} For a `$splice-expression$` that designates a function or function template, overload resolution is performed ([over.match]{.sref}, [temp.over]{.sref}) from an initial set of candidate functions containing only that entity designated by the `$splice-expression$`.
+The best viable function selected by overload resolution is considered to be designated in a manner exempt from access rules.

 :::
 :::